The Richard A. Herbert Memorial Scholarships

 2023-2024 Scholarship Eligibility

 The undergraduate scholarship will be awarded to the student member most qualified by academic performance.
 Measures of academic performance include the cumulative grade point average, relevance of the student's curriculum to water resources, and leadership in extracurricular activities related to water resources.
 The graduate scholarship will be awarded to the student member most qualified by academic and/or research performance.
 The measures of academic performance are identical to those of the undergraduate scholarship with the addition of the quality of the student's research and its relevance to water resources.
-Recipients will be selected by the AWRA Student Activities Committee and announced in May 2021.
+Recipients will be selected by the AWRA Leadership, Recognition, and Development Committee.

 An application must be submitted online and contain:

 - Title page that includes the applicant's full name, permanent mailing address, email address, phone number where he or she may be easily reached, and the type of scholarship (undergraduate or graduate).